getchip/DIP-Docs/source/includes/_vga.md

 ## Intro

 The VGA DIP allows C.H.I.P. to connect to a monitor via a standard 9-pin VGA cable at a maximum output resolution of 1600 by 900 at 60 Hz.
-Unlike the 16:9 ratio of HDMI, the VGA DIP outputs in a 4:3 aspect ratio.
+Unlike the 16:9 ratio of HDMI, the VGA DIP usually outputs in a 4:3 aspect ratio.

 ## Parts and Pieces